englekk/handbook-docs/Fuse/04 - Layout.md

 Note that the element order in a `Panel` is the same as the layer order in popular graphics packages such as Photoshop; the layer that appears first in the UX-file will be layered on top of elements appearing later in the file.

-The `Panel` has a few properties you might be interested in:
+`Panel` has a few properties you might be interested in:

-* `Layout` - specifies a Layout for the `Panel`.
-A `StackPanel` is for example primarily just a `Panel` with a `StackLayout` controller.
+* `Layout` - Specifies a Layout for the `Panel`.
+For instance, a `StackPanel` is practically just a `Panel` with `Layout="StackLayout"`.
 Check out @(The Layout property:layout) for more detail.
-* `Children` - contains a list of all child nodes of the `Panel`.
-This may for example come in handy when manipulating nodes with uno.
+* `Children` - Contains a list of all child nodes of the `Panel`.
+This may for example come in handy when traversing nodes using Uno.

 ## $(StackPanel)